Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Maybe you didn't mix it long enough?
 I usually put milk and pudding in a tupperware bowl and shake it until set.
-It needs to set awhile to get thick.
-There should have been no problem with using fat free milk.

 I once bought the "cook it" mix by mistake, and thought I was mixing up an instant kind.
 The runny consistancy is what happened to me.
 Maybe that is what happened to you?